raspberrypilearning/fl-programming-robotics/docs/week-1/fl-progrobot-w1-step01.md

 + Wire strippers
 + Scissors
 + Screwdriver
-+ A small cardboard box for the chassis (can be plastic, wood, metal, etc.)
++ A small cardboard box for the chassis (it can also be plastic, wood, metal, etc.)
++ Black tape and white paper or card (to make a track with a black line for the line-following robot)

 The hardware components (including suggested models and types) and tools are listed in [this document](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/PDFs/Robot+buggy+components+and+tools+list.pdf), although alternatives are also available.
 You can also view most of the required components on this [AliExpress Wish List](https://my.aliexpress.com/wishlist/shared.htm?groupId=100000018016415), but they can be ordered and bought from many other suppliers.